Lisie & Rehn

 • Interactions are canon to main storyline unless otherwise specified.

-• Open to exploring AUs.
+• Open to exploring alternative universes.

 • ✓ lore bending; ✗ lore breaking